MyCloudAtl/Time-Rewind/README.md

 <img src="./mainpage.png">

 # Title:
 **User Story:** As we get older we are constantly experiencing new things and gaining new memories.
 What about the old?
 Well those memories tend to fade but when they are triggered we tend to relive those moments.
 This webpage is purely being created so we can rememeber.
-Our OWN memory history - a history of our youth and what we grew up listening to and watching.
+Our *OWN Memory History* - a history of our youth and what we grew up listening to and watching.
 I hope you enjoy the walk down memory lane!

 ## Personal Daily Schedule and Goals:
 1. Friday - Create all files, try to get skeleton built in the model & seeds